censortrip/password-website/README.md

 # Fast Password Generator (2015)

 **This simple responsive site contains a password generator that I created in 2015 for personal use.
-In addition to this website, I also created version for node js and an Android application.
-The Android app was available on the Google Play store for around 2 years but ulitmately removed it because Android app programming was not my cup of tea.**
+It featured single and multiple password generation as well as different themes.
+Some of the technologie used were**

-**Some of the technologies used were Html, Css, javascript, Node, Java**
+**In addition to this barbones site, I also created version with node js as well as an Android application.
+The Android app was available on the Google Play store for around 2 years but I ulitmately removed it because Android app programming was not my cup of tea.**

 [Visit Site](https://sbullard.github.io/password-website/)